 Transfer credits will not be counted in determining academic jeopardy for a transfer student's first semester on campus.
-That is, transfer students will not be in academic jeopardy following their first semester on campus unless their grade point average is below 2.0.
+That is, transfer students will not be in academic jeopardy following their first semester on campus unless their Quality Point Average is below 2.000.